Ridges in the Dark Energy Survey for cosmic trough identification

 We further extend the algorithm by exploiting the potential for embarrassing parallelism inherent in the updating function of ridge points at each iteration.
 This allows users to reduce the runtime significantly by using a multiprocessing setup, thus removing a major obstacle when applying the SCMS algorithm to large datasets.
 The algorithm itself is reliant on the choice of a bandwidth, which plays a crucial role in determining the bias-variance relationship of the distribution, with larger bandwidths resulting in smoother distributions with less variance and more bias, and with smaller bandwidths resulting in a less-smooth distribution with more variance and less bias.
 For our current application, this means that large-scale structure in dark matter density maps could be blurred into cosmic troughs through bandwidths that are too large, while recovered ridges could show spurious fine-grained structure through bandwidths that are too small.
 We solve this by introducing a likelihood cross-validation to the SCMS algorithm to automatically find the optimal bandwidth in a data-driven way, providing a density estimate close to the actual density in terms of the Kullback-Leibler divergence.

-The experiments performed in the course of this work are designed to test for both noise robustness and the correct tracing of high-density regions.
+The experiments performed in this work are designed to test for both noise robustness and the correct tracing of high-density regions.
 In terms of noise, we generate noisy and noiseless simulations that correspond to the DES Y1 mass density maps in \autoref{sec:simulation-based_verification}, and calculate the Wasserstein distance between binarised maps of the resulting curvilinear structures.
 In addition, we calculate the same metric for randomly generated maps with uniform sampling to place the results into context, showing robustness to realistic levels of noise.
-While this test provides some measure of the robustness of our method to the noise present in real data, as discussed at the end of \autoref{sec:simulation-based_verification}, additional testing is recommended to avoid introducing biases specific to any application.
+While this test provides some measure of the robustness of our method to noise in real data, as discussed in \autoref{sec:simulation-based_verification}, additional testing is recommended to avoid introducing biases specific to any application.